Aldeburgh & Thorpeness Holiday Cottages

 Just a few miles north is Dunwich, once the third largest port in the country, now a tiny fishing village and neighbour to Minsmere, RSPB's best known bird reserve.
 With spectacular views over the village and the sea is Bridge Cottage (sleeping 6).

 Close by is Sternfield.
 This tiny hamlet consists of little more than an a large country house, some traditional Suffolk cottages and a couple of farms, one of which Red House Farm includes three converted barns: Stable Cottage (sleeps 2 and has disabled access), Reindeer Cottage, (4) and Christmas Cottage, (4) - for larger groups take a look at Red House Barns (10) - with a large living room where the entire group can socialise and eat together.
-Just a 100 yards down the road is The Thatched Cottage (6) or at certain off peak periods may be booked as a sleeps 4..
-Just a couple of miles away is Saxmundham, an old Suffolk market town.
-Saxmundham has the advantage of being on the Ipswich to Lowestoft line with a good train service to London, Norwich and Cambridge.
-A fascinating little town it has good pubs and restaurants, a museum, art and crafts shops and a traditional Suffolk longhouse Varley House (9)
+Just a 100 yards down the road is Thatched Cottage (6) or at certain off peak periods may be booked as a sleeps 4.

 At Snape Bridge the river narrows outside the famous Snape Maltings Concert Hall where there is a complex of shops and restaurants and three lovely pubs.
-Both Box Cottage and Whitewalls sleep 4.
-Further up the hill is The Writers Studio (2), a delightful single storey property, whilst close to Snape Church and the common is Vincent Studio (2).
+Box Cottage sleep 4.
+Further up the hill is The Writers Studio (2), a delightful single storey property.
 Snape is the perfect for dog walking with a number of lovely riverside and heathland paths, one of which - The Sailors Path - leads to Aldeburgh.
 All listed Snape cottages accept a dog.
-A mile or so down river from Snape is Iken, one of the prettiest stretches of river in Suffolk, stay at Yarn Hill Barn (6) and enjoy some superb views.
+A mile or so down river from Snape is Iken, one of the prettiest stretches of river in Suffolk, stay at Yarn Hill Barn (6) or Boot Cottage (4) and enjoy some superb views.

 BLAXHALL AND TUNSTALL